-- 6. Side and rear boundary fences must not be higher than 1.8m on level sites, or 1.8m as measured from the low side where there is a difference in level either side of the boundary.
-An additional 300mm of lattice is permitted for privacy screening. - 7.
-In the case of corner sites with two street frontages, a 1.8m fence height is only permitted behind the building line.
-Fencing forward of the building line is limited to a maximum height of between 900mm 1.2m in accordance with control 6.1.1. - 8 Fencing between dwellings within a dual occupancy, multi-dwelling housing, multidwelling housing (terraces) and manor housing development is to be provided as per control 6.1.6 and 6.1.7. - 9.
+Side and rear boundary fences must not be higher than 1.8m on level sites, or 1.8m as measured from the low side where there is a difference in level either side of the boundary.
+An additional 300mm of lattice is permitted for privacy screening.

+- 7. In the case of corner sites with two street frontages, a 1.8m fence height is only permitted behind the building line.
+Fencing forward of the building line is limited to a maximum height of between 900mm 1.2m. - 8.
+Fencing between dwellings within a dual occupancy, multi-dwelling housing, multi-dwelling housing (terraces) and manor housing development is to be provided as per controls 6 and 7 above. - 9.
 Fencing must have regard for the Swimming Pools Act 1992 on the subject site and adjoining properties where a swimming pool exists or is proposed.